 Sach Pass, at an elevation of 4,500 meters, serves as a bridge between Pangi Valley and Chamba and is part of one of Himachal Pradesh’s historic trading routes.

 The ‘Sach Pass’ or ‘Sar Pass’ journey, which takes you through landscapes brimming with babbling rivers, luscious woods, glittering streams, quaint little hamlets, and spectacular fruit orchards, is one of Himachal’s most beautiful treks.
 The Sach Pass walk, one of Himachal’s oldest pathways, was once used by villagers to pass from Chamba to the snow-bound Pangi Valley and vice versa.
 It has preserved its enchanting allure even now.

-The only thing that keeps this trek from being one of the most difficult in Himachal Pradesh is the fact The perilous path to the pass provides a dreamlike picture of gorgeous clouds, snow-capped peaks of the Pir-Panjal ranges, dangerously hanging glaciers, and an inner zeal to reach the summit.
+The only thing that keeps this trek from being one of the most difficult in Himachal Pradesh is the fact that the perilous path to the pass provides a dreamlike picture of gorgeous clouds, snow-capped peaks of the Pir-Panjal ranges, dangerously hanging glaciers, and an inner zeal to reach the summit.
 The conventional Sach Pass route starts in Traila, Chamba Valley, and continues to Satrundi via Bhanodi, a small settlement, before going on to Sach Pass via woodland roads and winter weather passes.

 Table of Contents

 - Best Time to Reach Sach Pass Trek

 - Frequently Asked Questions (FAQ’s) for Sach Pass Trek